 The negative pricing is no mere glitch in the system.
 As Russia and Saudi Arabia play a game of oil price chicken, coupled with falling consumer demand for oil amidst the Coronavirus lockdown, it seems that the market is running out of place to absorb next month’s incoming oil.

-On the dollar-per-km running cost front, electric cars still come out on top, even with the metrics tilted in the conventional engined car’s favour with cheap fuel and high electricity rates.
+On the dollar-per-km running cost front, electric cars still come out on top.
+Even with the metrics tilted in the conventional engined car’s favour with cheap fuel and high electricity rates.
 That being said, when purchase price and depreciation, two of the chief failings for electric car propositions, are lumped into the equation, fossil-fuelled cars come out ahead.

 The return of cheap oil is often seen as the death knell for the automotive industry’s electric car ambitions.
 Cheap fuel brings back memories of the good times when engine sizes were measured in cubic inches and the Anglosphere built cars that were the envy of the world.
-Yes, the fall in fuel prices would bring extremely challenging times for the electric car, but not because everyone will return to the macho embrace of gas-guzzling pick-up trucks and muscle cars now that the price at the pump isn’t as strenuous.
+Yes, the fall in fuel prices would bring extremely challenging times for the electric car.
+But not because everyone will return to the macho embrace of gas-guzzling pick-up trucks and muscle cars.

-Last month, analysts from UBS believe that the then declining oil prices wouldn’t hinder electric car sales in China and Europe as both regions have been working towards building a market that is conducive for electric car users.
-Adding to that, oil prices have been on a decline long before this worldwide crisis whilst electric car sales have been climbing.
+Last month, analysts from UBS believe that the then declining oil prices wouldn’t hinder China and Europe’s electric car sales.
+They believe that both regions have been working towards building a market that is conducive for electric car users.
+Adding to that, oil prices have been on a decline long before this worldwide crisis.
+All the while, sales of electric cars have been climbing.

 The crux with the electric car’s future prospects lies with its aspirational quality.
 Historically, oil prices have served as an indicator of the health of the economy as demand for oil is usually correlated with economic activity.
 With the negative pricing in the futures market being tied to the decline in economic activity due to the ongoing pandemic, economists are becoming increasingly alarmed for what lies ahead.

-With a potential recession looming, many consumers would be putting off plans for buying a new car, especially when it comes to the more aspirational of choices.
-Electric cars are expensive, more exposed to depreciation.
-Furthermore, if its utilitarian capabilities (ie range) is limited as compared to its internal combustion engine counterpart, then the cautious consumer will opt for the safer option.
+With a potential recession looming, many consumers would be putting off plans for buying a new car.
+Moreso when it comes to the more aspirational of car choices.

 Furthermore, with government incentives bolstering electric car sales, such incentives are more than likely to be deemed unnecessary in a downturn.
 What’s more, is that the expansion of an electric car infrastructure will be a likely casualty of government spending cuts.

 The only hope for the fortunes of electric cars at this stage would be for governments to introduce another “cash-for-clunkers” program aimed at low-emissions models to resuscitate a stalling market.
-However, it would be unlikely to see consumers rushing to trade into new all-electric models at a premium over other conventional engined options.
+However, it would be unlikely for consumers to trade into new all-electric models at a premium over conventional-engined options.

-Make no mistake, electric cars are here to stay for the foreseeable future, the only question is whether its growth will stagnate over the next few tumultuous years.
+Make no mistake, electric cars are here to stay for the foreseeable future.
+The only question is whether its growth will stagnate over the next few tumultuous years.
 Even with the most pessimistic scenario for electric car adoption, it’s unlikely the world will return to “the good old days”.